marvinscheffold/string-work/README.md

 ```
 This example will render "Mark is 24 years old" into a container on the page.

-You´ll  notice that StringWork uses an HTML-like Syntax.
+You´ll  notice that VirtualDom uses an HTML-like Syntax.
 JavaScript template literals make that possible.
 Editors like WebStorm will highlight
 the code just like in an HTML-Document.